pub struct ThingBuf<T, R = DefaultRecycle> { /* private fields */ }alloc only.Expand description

 allocations can be reused in place, elements should be enqueued using

-rather than push
+push_ref rather than push.

 For values that don’t own heap allocations, or heap allocated values

-that cannot be reused in place, pop
+that cannot be reused in place, pop can also be used.

 §Returns

-if there are no elements in the queue
+Some(Ref<T>)if an element was dequeuedNoneif there are no elements in the queue

 sourcepub fn pop(&self) -> Option<T>